shopware/docs/guides/installation/legacy/from-scratch.md

 # Installation from Scratch

 ::: danger
-This approach is no longer recomended.
+This approach is no longer recommended.
 It is kept here as a reference.
 :::

 If it is *impossible* to get Docker up and running on your development environment, you can install Shopware 6 locally.